ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lectures/lect12.md

 # Topics

 * Python Dictionaries
-* Practice: Reading from input files and creating different data structures in programs (lists, dictionaries and so on)
+* Practice: Reading from input files and creating different data structures in programs (lists, dictionaries and tuples)
 * String formatting
 * Running Python programs on the command prompt: the shebang and sys.argv
 * Overview of lab07